-Top 5 Prepaid Debit Cards in 2023
+Top 5 Prepaid Debit Cards in 2024

 Prepaid debit cards are a must-have for anyone looking to spend money internationally.

-Wise - best all-round prepaid card
+Wise - great all-round prepaid card

 • Hold and exchange 40+ currencies with the mid-market exchange rate and no hidden fees

-• Autoconvert feature means you can wait for the best exchange rate before converting your USD to other currencies
+• Auto-convert feature means you can wait for the best exchange rate before converting your USD to other currencies

-• Send payments to 70+ countries and get paid easily from 30+ countries with a Wise account
+• Send payments to 160+ countries and get paid easily from 30+ countries with a Wise account

 Find out more about the Wise card.